The Politics of Personalized News Aggregation: General model

-\begin{obs} Majority coalitions are influential, and supersets of influential coalitions are influential.
-In the broadcast case, all voters consume the same news signal, so \emph{a coalition of voters is influential if and only if it is a majority coalition}.
-In the personalized case, \emph{non-majority coalitions can be influential} due to the imperfect correlation between voters' news signals (see Table 1 for an illustration). \end{obs}
+By definition, majority coalitions are influential, and supersets of influential coalitions are influential.
+In the broadcast case, all voters consume the same signal, so a coalition of voters is influential if and only if it is a majority coalition.
+In the personalized case, non-majority coalitions can be influential due to the imperfect correlation between voters' signals (see Table \ref{table1} for an illustration).

-As demonstrated by the next lemma, influential coalitions depend on the joint news distribution only through the news configuration, and they are independent of candidates' policy positions if the news configuration is $\mathcal{S}$-consistent.
+In principle, influential coalitions can depend on the entire joint signal distribution (and certainly voters' population distribution).
+The next lemma limits such dependence to the configuration matrix only.